DCzajkowski/colloquy-docs/basic-usage.md

 }
 ```

-### 2. Create new context
+### 2. Create new context type
-You create new `context` by binding!
+You create new `context` type by binding!

-Every context should have:
+Every context type should have:
  - unique name
  - Instance of a class implementing IdentifierResolverInterface
  - Instance of a class implementing DriverInterface

 Currently Colloquy supports drivers:
  1. `ConsoleDriver`